The Best Time for an Open House

 Is an Open House on Saturday or Sunday better?

-The best day for an Open House will depend on your particular market and the type of buyers you expect for the property.
-Saturdays tend to bring out more people during Football season and when many buyers have religious services planned for Sunday.
+While agents debate the “is saturday or sunday better for an open house” question often…the best day for an Open House will depend on your particular market and the type of buyers you expect for the property.
+Saturdays work well especially during Football season.
+Also Saturday has an advantage because buyers may have religious services planned for Sunday.
 But there’s some game theory involved since other activities like youth sports and social events are planned on Saturdays for this same reason.
 So think about your target buyer and the types of commitments they’re most likely to have.
 If possible try and do an Open House on both Saturday AND Sunday.
 To appease your seller, you can make the Open House time shorter to make up for the additional day.

 Related Posts